 Second, our research also contributes to the literature on the impact of climate risk on credit risks.
 Painter (2020) examines municipal bonds and finds that counties more likely to be affected by sea level rise pay more in underwriting fees and initial yields.
 Correa et al. (2021) estimate reactions in loan spreads for at-risk corporate borrowers who are not directly affected by natural disasters.
-Banks charge approximately 8 basis points higher rates for these indirectly affected borrowers.16 Furthermore, Faiella and Natoli, 2019 find that flood risks decrease the amount of loans granted to corporations.
+Banks charge approximately 8 basis points higher rates for these indirectly affected borrowers.6 Furthermore, Faiella and Natoli, 2019 find that flood risks decrease the amount of loans granted to corporations.
 Our results not only confirm these supply-side effects for physical climate risks but also underline that they occur mainly after 2015.
 Several other articles also find post-2015 effects for transition risks.
-For example, Zerbib (2019) finds negative yield premiums for green bonds after May 2016, and Seltzer et al. (2020) provide evidence of a causal relation between climate regulatory risks and bond yield spreads after the 2015 Paris Agreement.
-Bolton and Kacperczyk (2021) find a significant increase in the carbon premium after the Paris Agreement, especially for firms belonging to G20 countries.
-Our paper underlines that the Paris Agreement has also been important in reshaping companies' and investors' beliefs about physical climate risk.
+For example, Seltzer et al. (2020) provide evidence of a causal relationship between climate regulatory risks and bond yield spreads after the 2015 Paris Agreement, and Bolton and Kacperczyk (2022) find a significant increase in the carbon premium after the Paris Agreement has also been important in reshaping companies' and investors' beliefs about physical climate risk.
 Overall, there is currently a strong set of results that emphasize the tangible effects of the rising awareness of bankers and institutional investors regarding climate risks, whether transition risks or physical risks, in the post-2015 period.